Woodard Trustees

 Rt Revd Dr John Inge

-He was introduced to the House of Lords as a Lord Spiritual in 2012, and has a particular interest in Culture and Heritage, International Development, and Media and Communications.
-Bishop John is Chair of the Archbishop’s Examination in Theology and has previously Chaired the College of Evangelists.
-In September 2014 he was appointed lead bishop for cathedrals and church buildings and in February 2013, he was appointed Lord High Almoner to Her Majesty the Queen.
+Bishop John was Chair of the Archbishop’s Examination in Theology for ten years and chaired the Archbishops’ College of Evangelists.
+From 2014 -2019 he was lead bishop for cathedrals and church buildings and from 2013 until 2024 Lord High Almoner to Her Majesty the Queen, and then to His Majesty the King

 Bishop John has been the President of The Woodard Corporation since 2017.